 Understanding what our brand represents.
 It’s not easy to ask around the room of your team why do we do the things we do.
 We ask ourselves, “What are we about?” & “Where are we going?” — these two fundamental questions help drive why we exist.

 Does it reflect the nature of our business?
-We wanted a symbol that embodies the elements of what we produce out of the facility.
+We wanted a symbol that embodies the elements of what we produce out of the facility which are dominant athletes.

 What is the first impression when they see this?
 We must have a clean design, something that is timeless.